-If you work with tools not included in this article, don't worry!
-Zapier works with thousands of apps.
+If you work with apps or software not included in this article, don't worry—Zapier works with thousands of apps.
 Head to our App Directory and search for the one you use, or browse to find the right solution for your needs.

 This article was originally published in February 2020 and updated by Zapier writer Krystina Martinez to include new recommended Zaps.